DARIAEngineering/dcaf_case_management/docs/user_guides/CASE_MANAGERS.md

 Finally, click next again, and check the box to indicate that you sent the pledge.

-To withdraw a sent pledge, click the `Cancel pledge` button, click next, and uncheck the box.
+If changes are needed, you can withdraw the pledge in DARIA by clicking the `Cancel pledge` button, then `Next`, and uncheck the box.
+Ask your fund for guidance on contacting the clinic to inform them of any changes to a pledge that was already sent.